 What Clauses Are in Solar Lease or PPA Agreement?

-Solar leases and PPAs are more complicated than a regular solar loan or even cash payment of solar panel systems.
+Solar leases and PPAs are more complicated than a regular solar loan or cash payment for solar panel systems.
+That is probably so because of the additional terms that bind you and the solar company.

+Remember, you don’t own the solar panels and only make monthly payments to use the power generated.
 A typical solar lease or PPA agreement includes the following clauses:

 - Annual escalator: This clause states how much your monthly bills will increase annually.
 It applies to both solar lease and solar PPA.
 A typical value is between 2-3%, the average price inflation in most countries.